jaimemarcosjr/MyWebsite/README.md

 - **Eleventy**: A static site generator for building fast, modern websites.
 Learn more about [Eleventy](https://www.11ty.dev/).
 - **PM2**: Advanced Node.js process management tool.
 Read more about [PM2](https://pm2.keymetrics.io/).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any improvements or suggestions.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - Thanks to the [Eleventy](https://www.11ty.dev/) community for providing excellent documentation and support.